aegeanthompson/overture_portfolio/README.md

 * Users can edit their profile pic and information.
 * Users can add videos instead of photos for their projects.

+This app was create with Ruby on Rails and React.

+It is deployed on Heroku at this link: https://murmuring-lowlands-49116.herokuapp.com/

+In the future we would like to add a login feature where different users can add in their portfolio to their own account.